-CNC steel machining
+CNC Steel machining

 Extremely high hardness, excellent wear resistance, and good red hardness, maintaining stable performance under high-speed cutting and high-pressure forming conditions.